Hyundai Certified Pre-Owned Warranty

 Is it worth it?
 In our full breakdown of Hyundai’s extended warranties, we determined you probably don’t need to spend that much unless you want absolute peace of mind.
 Even though Hyundai’s extended warranties were cheaper than the third-party alternatives we looked at (a rarity in the auto warranty world), neither is really necessary given how reliable Hyundais are and how cheap they are to repair.

-Even though CPO Hyundais don’t come with a CPO bumper-to-bumper warranty like many competitors do, it may still be worth paying $100 to $500 extra just for the four added years of powertrain coverage and the associated benefits, like roadside assistance.
+A CPO Hyundai can be worth it.
+Even though CPO Hyundais don’t come with a CPO bumper-to-bumper warranty like many competitors do, it may still be worth paying $100 to $500 extra just for the four added years of powertrain coverage and the associated benefits, including roadside assistance.

 Article sources